Multiwoven/multiwoven/README.md

 ## Connectors

-Multiwoven is rapidly expanding its list of connectors to support a wide range of data sources and destinations.
-Head over to the [Integrations](https://github.com/Multiwoven/multiwoven/tree/main/integrations) directory to explore the available connectors and contribute new connectors.
+🔥 Multiwoven is rapidly expanding its list of connectors to support a wide range of data sources and destinations.
+Head over to the [Integrations](https://github.com/Multiwoven/multiwoven/tree/main/integrations) directory to explore the available connectors.
+If you don't see the connector you need, please [open an issue](https://github.com/Multiwoven/multiwoven/issues) to request it.

 ### Sources